troii/Rudeltippen/README.md

 ```bash
 play stop
 ```
-3. Delete everything in your Installation-Directory except the '/conf' folder
+3. Delete **everything** in your Installation-Directory except the '/conf' folder
 ------------------

-4. Copy everything from previously unzipped lateste version except the '/conf' to your Installation-Directory
+4. Copy **everything** from the previously unzipped latest version except the '/conf' to your Installation-Directory
 ------------------

-5. Go to your Installation-Directory of rudeltippen and run
+5. Go to your Installation-Directory
 ------------------

 > Make sure your Play Installation is in production mode (see Installation 5.)